My Greatest Teacher

 We haven’t seen Grandpa Rob since Father’s Day–five months ago–when we met up with him halfway between his home and ours and ate salmon bagel sandwiches on the bank of the Umpqua River.
 He didn’t eat much that day, and it worried me.
 But I am always worried about Dad: worried about him driving distracted, worried about him choosing nutritious over junk food, worried about the steel parts collecting on his property, worried about his future.
 But mainly, I’m worried that he’s sad, and that I had something to do with that sadness.

 Autumn is snoring now.
 She is laying on her back, mouth slightly open, arms and legs splayed, sleeping off the day.
 Today was a big day.
 She said the word “California” and dealt with her mother’s impulsive need to “connect with her roots,” enduring what turned into a 4-hour drive.
 She kept asking for “Nana” and “Grandpa Norm,” her father’s folks who she is more acquainted with than Grandpa Rob.
-Dodging fallen granite from rock slides in the road, and manuevering corners I haven’t seen since Aunt Dort’s memorial in March of 2018, I tried to explain, “No, honey, this is mama’s family.
+Dodging fallen granite from rock slides in the road, and manuevering corners I haven’t seen since my Aunt Dorothy’s memorial in March of 2018, I tried to explain, “No, honey, this is mama’s family.
 Mama has family too.”

 “No, I wan’ see Nana.”